-CODEX Alimentarius Commission

-- General Principles of Food Hygiene

-Food Standards Australia New Zealand

-- Safe Food Australia - A Guide to the Food Safety Standards, 2016

-ISO 22000:2018 Food Safety Management Systems

-Public Health Laboratory Service

-- Guidelines for the microbiological quality of some ready-to-eat foods sampled at the point of sale, 2000

-Quality Tourism for - QTC 100:2001 the Caribbean Food Safety and Sanitation de for Foodservice Edition 8 ervice Food and Drug Administration Product Title of Standards or Code of Practice Standard code Price Water treatment, management and efficiency Sustainable tourism - water treatment, management and efficiency - requirements CRS 69: 2021 USD 67.04

-This CARICOM Regional Standard CRS 69:2021 Sustainable Tourism - Water treatment, management and efficiency - Requirements has been developed under the authority of the CARICOM Regional Organisation for Standards and Quality (CROSQ).

-Tourism is a priority in the Caribbean, having one of the highest developmental impact on the region's economic growth and sustainability, and being an important source of income, employment and foreign exchange.
-However, the tourism industry can significantly impact natural resources, consumption patterns, and social systems, which in turn can threaten the tourism product.
-Further, unsustainable consumption and production practices combined with the region's vulnerability to natural disasters, environmental threats, disease outbreaks and epidemics, and deficiencies in environmental sanitation and food safety, may represent major barriers to sustainable development.
+CODEX Alimentarius s Commission - General Principles of Food Hygiene Food Standards Australia New Zealand - Safe Food Australia - A Guide to the Food Safety Standards, 2016 nternational Organization for Standardization - ISO 22000:2018 Food Safety Management Systems Public Health Labora - Guidelines for th atory Service e microbiological quality of some ready-to-eat foods sampled at the point of sale, 2 2000 Quality Tourism for t - QTC 100:2001 he Caribbean Food Safety and Sanitation Safe Quality Foods - Food Safety Cod (SQF) de for Foodservice Edition 8 US Public Health Se - Food Code 2017 rvice Food and Drug Administration Product Title of Standards or Code of Practice Standard code Price Water treatment, management and efficiency Sustainable tourism - water treatment, management and efficiency - requirements CRS 69: 2021 USD 67.04 Abstract: · · · · · · · · · · · · · · · · · · · This CARICOM Regional Standard CRS 69:2021 Sustainable Tourism - Water treatment, management and efficiency - Requirements has been developed under the authority of the CARICOM Regional Organisation for Standards and Quality (CROSQ). being an important s in the Caribbean, having one of the highest developmental impact on the region's cource of income, employment and foreign exchange.
+However, the tourism indust is, and social systems, which in turn can threaten the tourism product.
+Further, un ry can significantly imp pact natural resources, practices combined with the region's vulnerability to natural disasters, environmental threats, disease outbreaks and epidemics, and deficiencies in environmental sanitation and food safety, may represent major barriers to sustainable development.